The classic Old Fashioned bourbon cocktail gets a splash of citrus.

 Muddle to break up and dissolve the sugar cube.

 Add in the orange juice and bourbon.
 Stir to combine.
 Add ice.

 Gently stir the ice around in the glass a couple times before serving.

 Garnish with a twist of orange peel and an extra maraschino cherry or two.

 Tips for an Old Fashioned

-- Do you need to use sugar cubes?
-No. Should you use them because they’re fun and make you feel fancy and are completely inexpensive?
+Do you need to use sugar cubes in this recipe?
+No. Substitute ½ teaspoon of granulated sugar for a sugar cube.
+Should you use them because they’re fun and make you feel fancy and are completely inexpensive?
 Yes.
 (Trust me, just buy a box - it’ll last you years.)

 I’m not often brand specific, but you need good quality cherries in your Old Fashioned.
 If the only maraschino cherry you know is fluorescent red, follow this link and get yourself some cherries worthy of an Old Fashioned.